-Darrelle Revis Facing 4 Charges After Alleged Altercation in Pittsburgh
+Darrelle Revis Charged After Alleged Altercation in Pittsburgh

 From the Pittsburgh Department of Public Safety.
 Charges pending against Darrelle Revis, they say. https://t.co/lrABqFolax2/16/2017, 11:35:00 PM

-Revis' lawyer told CBS Pittsburgh that the cornerback was assaulted by five people in the incident while in the city to visit with friends and family.
+Revis' lawyer told CBS Pittsburgh that the cornerback was assaulted by five people while in the city to visit with friends and family.

 Andrew Stockey of WTAE.com also shared the statement from Revis' lawyer: